Michael Eriksson

 (Obviously, this is disguised with the traditional female values being something that men have forced upon women...)

 2. Men who oppose them are sometimes portrayed as not being able to get women, not being real men, having small genitalia, or similar.
-(Cf. a feminist-debate guidee.)
+(Cf. a Feminist-debate guidee.)

 In effect, “You are too much of a woman and too little man.” is used as an insult.